What is Remote Access?

 And just as remote work has exploded, so too has the use of technologies to monitor employees.
-Specifically, 16% of employers are using methods such as virtual clocking in and out, computer usage tracking and communications monitoring more frequently than pre-pandemic.
+Specifically, 16% of employers are using methods such as virtual clocking in and out, computer usage tracking, and communications monitoring more frequently than pre-pandemic.

 Advantages of remote access

-As organisations across the world have rapidly scaled up remote work, they’ve reported improvements in overall productivity and employee experience.
-With a highly mobile workforce, remote access enables business operations to continue no matter where staff are located or when they want to work.
+As organizations across the world have rapidly scaled up remote work, they’ve reported improvements in overall productivity and employee experience.
+With a highly mobile workforce, remote access enables business operations to continue no matter where staff is located or when they want to work.
 In addition, as remote work has become more prevalent, businesses are able to scale back their physical office space, which saves considerable costs in rent payments or real estate investment.

 Disadvantages of remote access

 While remote access enables gains in productivity and engagement, there are a few drawbacks to keep in mind:

 - Efficiency: Accessing systems remotely can slow performance with higher server latency and a longer feedback loop when on-premises infrastructure changes are made.

 - Reliability: Internet connectivity and speed impact productivity, as remote locations can vary considerably in service levels.

 - Complexity: Permissions management and VPN configuration/authorization can cost quite a bit of IT time.
 And handling remote access issues requires additional system admin skills that may be lacking.